The NuSTAR and Chandra view of CL 0217+70 and Its Tell-Tale Radio Halo: Data analysis and results

 We then studied the \chandra~SB profiles of the SB edges evidenced by \nustar, \chandra, LOFAR images, as well as our GGM analysis and temperature maps.
 These regions are 3~-~4 (C$_{in}$~-~C$_{out}$), 7~-~8 (N$_{in}$~-~N$_{out}$), and 9~-~10 (S$_{in}$~-~S$_{out}$), where the first region in these region couples are presumed post-shock and the second one represents the pre-shock.

 Although \citet{zhang20} study the SB profiles of northern and southern SB edges, we extracted new \chandra~ SB profiles from the exact regions used in this work for precision.
 The profiles and the best fit model are shown in Fig.~\ref{fig:SBjumpChandra}.
-Mach numbers obtained from the density jumps are, $\mathcal{M}$~=~1.35, 1.58, and 1.50 for the northern, southern and central edges, respectively.
+Assuming the adiabatic index of an ideal monoatomic gas of $\gamma$=5/3, Mach numbers obtained from the density jumps are, $\mathcal{M}$~=~1.35, 1.58, and 1.50 for the northern, southern and central edges, respectively.
 The Mach numbers calculated by the temperature jumps from our crosstalk analysis range between 1.22~-~1.37.
 In addition, we calculated the Mach number for the temperature jump between regions 6-8, accounting for the possibility that ``hot spot" is truly a hot plasma where the post-shock is localized at Region 6, i.e., a bullet-like feature, and Region 8 is the pre-shock region.
 This approach results in a $\mathcal{M}$~$\sim$~2.
 These Mach numbers are presented in Table~\ref{tab:mach}.